 4. Workflow Automation & Approvals

-5. Integration with Project Delivery
+5. Integration with Project Proposals and Project Delivery

 Case Study: Data-Driven Decision-Making in Action